 New Zealand leads the world in providing equal opportunities for women riders thanks to the deeds of individuals such as Joanne Giles (Hales) - the first Kiwi woman to ride in a totaliser race in New Zealand, on 15 July 1978 at Waimate - & Linda Jones, who was the first Kiwi female to win against the males in Australia in 1979.

-Quality riders across the years such as Kim Clapperton, Linda Ballantyne, Cathy Tremayne, Trudy Thornton, Samantha Spratt, Rosie Myers, Lisa Allpress (2015/16 NZ Jockeys Premiership winner & currently leading this season’s scoreboard), Samantha Collett (2017/18 NZ Jockeys Premiership Winner) & Danielle Johnson – to name but a few - have ensured our national jockey roster maintains a strong female presence.
+Quality riders across the years such as Kim Clapperton, Linda Ballantyne, Cathy Tremayne, Trudy Thornton, Samantha Spratt, Rosie Myers, Lisa Allpress (2015/16 NZ Jockeys Premiership winner), Samantha Collett (2017/18 NZ Jockeys Premiership Winner) & Danielle Johnson – to name but a few - have ensured our national jockey roster maintains a strong female presence.

 Notably, Lisa Cropp was the first female (and foreign) rider to receive a full riding license from the Japan Racing Authority in the 1990s.
 Not surprisingly, her talent saw her achieve on a world scale having ridden winners in fourteen countries including France and America.